yegor256/blog/static/elegant-objects.md

 <!--more-->

+Nov 17, 2017:
+I signed a contract with [I-manager Publications](http://www.imanagerpublications.com/), an academic book/magazine publisher in India.
+They will re-print the first volume of the book and distribute it among universities and colleges in India.

 Nov 12, 2017:
 I decided to make a list of _positive_ reviews of the book.
 The list of negative ones you can find in my list of [testimonials](/testimonials.html).
 Now it's time to put together all positive reviews I have.
 Here [it is](/eo-reviews.html).

+Oct 27, 2017:
+I signed a contract with [Ji &amp; Son](http://jiandson.co.kr/), a book publisher in Seoul.
+They will translate the first volume of the book to Korean and publish it South Korea.

 <a name="stickers"></a>
 May 11, 2017: